benjaminspak/BenjaminSpak.com/dirs/25-5-List/README.md

 MY 5 <br>
 1. YouTube Channel Growth -- will enble me to bring awareness to other projects I want support on.
+  1. Interview other people.
+  1. Distill information advice other people have shared.
+  1. Document my journey.
 1. Better Health -- will give me more stamina, resilence & longevity.
-1. Better at Express & Node -- improving my back-end skills will mark me more marketable and enable me to complete projects on my own.
+  1. Walk 1 mile daily.
-1. Better at React.js -- is a popular framework & will enable me to learn React Native.
+1. React.js -- is a popular framework & will enable me to learn React Native.
-1. Reselling -- will improve my sales, sourcing & negotiating skills while learning some extra money.
+  1. Flask back-end framework for personal projects.
+1. A rewarding romantic relationship.

 25 Things <br>
 1. YouTube channel growth.